HOW TO PLAY ANiMOZ

 Divide the Starter Pack evenly between Rangers, or shuffle each Ranger’s own cards.
 Rangers then nominate a BiOME (eg Forest or Desert).
 Reveal one card at a time, placing any that fall in your Nominated BiOME into a separate 'Ecosystem' (including Wildcard species!).
 The first Ranger to have 4 species from their Nominated BiOME (of different Levels, e.g. BASE, HERB, OMNI and APEX) in their Ecosystem wins.

-The Ultimate Ranger Gameplay Guide is to be used when two or more Rangers come across one another in the ANiMOZ wilderness.
+The Ultimate Ranger Gameplay Guide is to be used when two or more Rangers come across one another in the ANiMOZ wilderness, or when a lone Ranger wants to test their knowledge.
 Whilst you can create your own rules, the Ultimate Ranger can only be decided through the ultimate battle outlined below.
 Can you keep your species safe whilst building a Healthy Ecosystem?

 If you enjoy slightly more complicated games, or your Junior Ranger wants to learn the Official Ultimate rules, here you can find the full gameplay guide to the Official ANiMOZ Ultimate Ranger game.

 Below this text are 5 sections that will help you play the Ultimate Ranger gameplay: 1.
 A link to the rulebook; 2.
 A link to the Endangerment wheel if you don't have a 6-sided die; 3.
 Brief explanation of the game; 4.
-Short explainer videos for the game; 5.
+Explainer video for the game; 5.
 Additional 'special' rules for use during gameplay.

 Click the first link below to download a printable PDF version of the gameplay (please consider using recycled paper if you want to print the rules).